• FWC26 Vancouver

 • Co-op Marketing

-The Destination BC Open Pool Co-operative Marketing Partnerships Program (the Co-op Program) is an application-based program that provides co-operative, consumer-focused marketing and promotion support to Community Consortiums, Sector Organizations, or approved Individual or Paired Communities in British Columbia.
+The Destination BC Co-operative Marketing Partnerships Program (Co-op Program) is an application-based program that provides co-operative consumer-focused marketing and promotion support to Community Consortiums (three or more communities) and Provincial Tourism Product/Experience Sector organizations in British Columbia.

 Co-op Program Goals